brandlewco/jesserieser-hugo-cc/content/collections/amtrak-the-national.md

 seo:
   meta_description:
   meta_title: 'Amtrak The National: Ted Turner Is On A Mission To Save Everything'
-title: Amtrak The National
+title: 'Amtrak '
-collection_meta: Ted Turner Is On A Mission To Save Everything
+collection_meta: 'The National '
-collection_meta_2:
+collection_meta_2: Ted Turner Is On A Mission To Save Everything
 collection_description: >-
   Ted Turner has put his fortune and land to good use in his efforts to save numerous species from extinction.
 He recently launched "Ted Turner